google/comprehensive-rust/src/error-handling/thiserror-and-anyhow.md

 # `thiserror`  and `anyhow`

 The [`thiserror`](https://docs.rs/thiserror/)  and [`anyhow`](https://docs.rs/anyhow/)
-crates are widley used to simplify error handling. `thiserror` helps create custom error types that implement `From<T>`. `anyhow` helps with error handling in functions, including adding contextual information to your errors.
+crates are widely used to simplify error handling. `thiserror` helps create custom error types that implement `From<T>`. `anyhow` helps with error handling in functions, including adding contextual information to your errors.